 - They also made sure that a less moral (or simply more nosy) character can find out he's a hypocrite.
 Despite his insistence that Children of the Atom be sober pacifists, in his desk are a bottle of whiskey and a gun.
 This is never directly stated in dialogue or holotapes, but the physical evidence is telling.

-- Averted with the other Fallout games, namely the Followers of the Apocalypse and the Mormons, now called New Caananites.
+- There is a benevolent Christian church in Rivet City, which the player can choose to attend, and the game's Arc Words are a Bible verse which the player's father states was a favorite of their mother.
+Averted with the other Fallout games, namely the Followers of the Apocalypse and the Mormons, now called New Caananites.

-- In Halo, activating the Halo Array will not ascend the Covenant to godhood but wipe out all life in the Galaxy.
+- Activating the Halo Array will not ascend the Covenant to godhood but wipe out all life in the Galaxy.